Who Are the Next Culinary Stars?

 Food & Wine Magazine Picks America's Best New Chefs

-The Celebrity Chefs of Tomorrow Are Revealed at Food & Wine's Best New Chefs Event in NYC.
-Get free recipes every week!
-Click here to sign up for The Dish—our weekly e-mail newsletter.
+The Celebrity Chefs of Tomorrow Are Revealed at Food & Wine's Best New Chefs Event in NYC

 Dana Cowin says, "Choosing the Best New Chefs in America is one of the highlights of my job, and I love making the first phone calls to the winners!
 The decision-making process is always a grueling one because there are so many truly talented chefs out there.
 What sets these winning chefs apart is their passion, dedication and ability to deliver extraordinary cuisine that surpasses our highest expectations again and again.
 I am thrilled to welcome this year's winners into Food & Wine magazine's Best New Chefs family, and I look forward to watching their cuisine evolve in the years to come."